openfaas/docs/docs/reference/workloads.md

 ### Running an existing Docker image on OpenFaaS

-Let's take a Node.js app which listens on traffic using port 3000, and assume that we can't make any changes to it.
+If you can change the code in your application, you'll need to add a health and readiness endpoint, along with changing its HTTP port to listen on 8080, then you can deploy it directly to OpenFaaS.

+Let's assume you cannot change any code, and have a Node.js application that listens to traffic on port 3000.
+We can use the OpenFaaS of-watchdog in HTTP mode to proxy traffic to the process and to provide health checks.

-You can view its Dockerfile and code at: [alexellis/expressjs-k8s](https://github.com/alexellis/expressjs-k8s/) and the image is published to the Docker Hub at: `alexellis2/service:0.3.6`
+You can view its Dockerfile and code at: [alexellis/expressjs-k8s](https://github.com/alexellis/expressjs-k8s) and the image is published to the Docker Hub at: `alexellis2/service:0.3.6`

 Start by creating a new folder: